What Are Renters Looking for in a Property?

 There are many advantages such as making a property more attractive, broadening the pool of potential renters and increasing returns.

-Kathy Brown, LJ Hooker’s Network Performance Manager for Property Management QLD/NT, said only minor modifications are needed to make a rental property pet-friendly, such as hard-wearing floors or a fenced yard.
+Cathie Crampton, LJ Hooker’s Head of Property Management Australia and New Zealand, said only small changes are needed to make a rental property pet-friendly, such as hard-wearing floors or a fenced yard.

-“Pet owners can make wonderful tenants as they are likely to stay in a property longer and take issues such as garden maintenance very seriously,” she said.
+“Pet owners can make excellent tenants as they are likely to stay in a property longer and usually take responsibilities such as garden maintenance very seriously,” she said.

-“There are quite a few things you can do to protect your property if you are concerned, you can make it a condition that the tenant has the carpets steamed clean every year.
+If you are concerned about potential damage to your property, there are several easy changes you can make to give you peace of mind.
+This includes making it a condition that the tenant has the carpets steamed clean every year.
 Some tenants even prepare a pet resume detailing the breed and any behaviour training which can be reassuring.”

 2. Fully furnished homes